etiennestefa/EsEDM/README.md

 - Labels

   Programmers can define a label putting label's name between '<' and '>'.

   example: <LABEL>

 - Branch

   To make a branch programmers just need to write the jump instruction followed by '-(', label's name and then ')!'.

   example: Bra-(LABEL)!

 - Binary instructions such as Mov, Not, Ldr, Str, Cmp have to be written this way:

   Instruction '-' Register One '-' Register Two '!'

   example: Mov-R1-R2!

 or

   Instruction '-' Register One '-#' Immediate Value between 127 and -128 '#!'

   example: Not-R1-#7#!

 - Ternary Instructions such as Add, Adi, Sbt, Sbi, And have to be written this way:

   Instruction '-' Register One '-' Register Two '-' Register Three '!'

   example: Add-R1-R2-R3!

 or

   Instruction '-' Register One '-' Register Two '-#' Immediate Value between 127 and -128 '#!'

   example: Sbt-R1-R1-#7#!

+# How to Assemble by yourself

+- Jump instructions:

+  Operative code followed by destination's two's complement

+  example: Bra-(LABEL)! turns into  1000 xxxxxxxxxxx

+- Binary instruction without immediate value:

+  Operative code followed by 1 Register One Register Two 00

+  example: Mov-R1-R2! turns into 0000 1 001 010 00000

+- Binary instruction with immediate value:

+  Operative code followed by 0 Register One Two's complement of the immediate value

+  example: Not-R3-#1#! turns into 0001 0 011 00000001

+-  Ternary instruction without immediate value:

+  Operative code followed by 1 Register One Register Two Register Three 00

+  example: Add-R1-R2-R3! turns into 0100 1 001 010 011 00

+ -  Ternary instruction with immediate value:

+  Operative code followed by 0 Register One Register Two Two's complement of the immediate value

+  example: Sbt-R1-R2-#-1#! turns into 0110 0 001 010 11111

 # EsEDMISAssembler